rust-lang/rfcs/text/0000-simple_unwind_annotation.md

    - Additional non-Rust code must be maintained.
-   - `setjmp`/`longjmp` incur runtime overhead even when no unwinding is required, whereas many system unwinders incur runtime overhead only when unwinding.
+   - `setjmp`/`longjmp` incur runtime overhead even when no unwinding is required, whereas many unwinding mechanisms incur runtime overhead only when unwinding.
    - Wrappers that must be present at Rust compile time are not suitable for applications with dynamic, generated code.